kajackdfw/eeu_components/README.md

  1. Support Input types like fifrac ( Feet Inches and Fractions )
  2. User Input Feedback / Front end validation messages
  3. Ajax support for validation via backend/rest service, or get serialized validation info from server
- 4. Some simple input types with data transformers , such as eeu-input-unix-date
+ 4. Some simple input types with data transformers , such as eeu-input-date
- 5. a Blade/Laravel compatible set of components to reduce need for data transformations between the UI and the database

 ## Fixme / Todos

- 1. Create a sample Blade/Bootstrap EEU web components file for Laravel developers.
- 2. Decide wich component to build next.
- 3. Remove any inline styles used in prototype web components.
+ 1. Remove any inline styles used in prototype web components.
- 4. Installation instructions in individual web component files like the Laravel set.

 ## Updates
+ 9/21/2015 | new Laravel dedicated fork at https://github.com/kajackdfw/polymer-for-laravel
  9/20/2015 | eeu_blade_bootstrap.html will be forked to a new Laravel only repo.
  9/18/2015 | Enhanced error messages for eeu-string. eeu-string-inline needs more error red css.
- 9/13/2015 | Had an excellent proof of concept test in my Laravel site with Polymer 9/10/2015 | New outline of planned components on index.html page 9/1/2015 | Removed the Iron Element dependency from eeu_html_bootstrap.html ( rule #9 violation )
+ 9/13/2015 | Had an excellent proof of concept test in my Laravel site with Polymer 9/10/2015 | New outline of planned components on index.html page 9/01/2015 | Removed the Iron Element dependency from eeu_html_bootstrap.html ( rule #9 violation )